knoxville

 The Oak Ridge Playhouse

-Oak Ridge Playhouse - The Southeast's oldest continually operating community theatre.
+Oak Ridge Playhouse is the Southeast's oldest continually operating community theatre.
 Provides calendar, synopsis, show times; ticket purchase and exchange information, policies.
 Costume shop, audition information, information on junior playhouse, archives.

 www.orplayhouse.com